RobbieJennings/nix-config/docs/nixos-options.md

-Whether to enable enables scanning using SANE and installs necessary drivers for Epson Perfection V550 Scanner\.
+Whether to enable scanning using SANE and installs necessary drivers for Epson Perfection V550 Scanner\.